-The daily tour of the museum visits a nineteenth century slum dwelling, the beautiful postoffice designed by Michel de Klerk and our museum appartement.
+The daily tour of the museum visits a nineteenth century slum dwelling, the beautiful post office designed by Michel de Klerk, and our museum apartment.

 Slum dwelling